DomenicoSacco94/blog/projects/react-and-spring-boot-app.md

 ---
 title: "React and Spring Boot App"
-description: "This is a sample fullstack project implemented with Spring Boot and React, it is a messaging app in which a login page is presented to prompt the username and write messages."
+description: "This is a sample fullstack project implemented with Spring Boot and React, it is a messaging app in which a fake login page is presented and messages can be written in a chat with multiple participants."
 date: 2024-03-10
 layout: layout.html
 tags: [projects]